webix-hub/docs/data/desktop/overview.md

 <dd>Support for internationalization allows applications be translated and modified into local versions for hundreds of languages.</dd>
 <br>
 <dt><a href="desktop/styling.md">8.
 Styling with standard css</a></dt>
 <dd>You can use CSS in conjunction with components content to achieve the desired look-and-feel.
-Css can be applied to the whole layout or to specific components, items etc.</dd>
+CSS can be applied to the whole layout or to specific components, items etc.</dd>
 <br>
 <dt><a href="desktop/dimensions.md">9.
 Flexible layouts</a></dt>
 <dd>Each element in the layout can be configured individually or as a part of layout: width, height, color etc.</dd>